Approximate Generalized Matching: $f$-Factors and $f$-Edge Covers: Abstract

 \section{Abstract}

-In this paper we present linear time approximation schemes for several generalized matching problems on nonbipartite graphs.
-Our results include $O_\epsilon(m)$-time algorithms for $(1-\epsilon)$-maximum weight $f$-factor and $(1+\epsilon)$-approximate minimum weight $f$-edge cover.
-As a byproduct, we also obtain direct algorithms for the exact cardinality versions of these problems running in $O(m\sqrt{f(V)})$ time.
+In this paper we present almost linear time approximation schemes for several generalized matching problems on nonbipartite graphs.
+Our results include $O_\epsilon(m\alpha(m, n))$-time algorithms for $(1-\epsilon)$-maximum weight $f$-matching and $(1+\epsilon)$-approximate minimum weight $f$-edge cover.
+As a byproduct, we also obtain direct algorithms for the exact cardinality versions of these problems running in $O(m\alpha(m, n)\sqrt{f(V)})$ time, where $f(V)$ is the sum of degree constraints on the entire vertex set.

-The technical contributions of this work include an efficient method for maintaining {\em relaxed complementary slackness} in generalized matching problems and approximation-preserving reductions between the $f$-factor and $f$-edge cover problems.
+The technical contributions of this work include an efficient method for maintaining {\em relaxed complementary slackness} in generalized matching problems and approximation-preserving reductions between the $f$-matching and $f$-edge cover problems.